-If necessary, group dynamics are broken up by members of staff by assigning places in classes.
+If necessary, group dynamics are broken up by members of staff.

 The victim is encouraged to tell a trusted adult in school if bullying is repeated.

 The victim is encouraged to broaden their friendship groups by joining lunchtime or after-school club or activity.